Welcome to The Meads Medical Practice Limited website

 On these afternoons if you have an urgent medical problem which cannot wait until the surgery re-opens, please call 111 to access the out of hours service.
 This service is free to call from both landlines and mobiles.

-For information about the Swale Clinical Commissioning Group or to get involved with providing patient feedback to help decision making regarding health service provision for this area visit:
+For information about the Kent and Medway Clinical Commissioning Group or to get involved with providing patient feedback to help decision making regarding health service provision for this area visit:

 The Meads Medical Practice